Who we are

 Alice Poole Trustee

 Alice has 20 years of governance experience, including working in and on Africa, South Asia, the Middle East and North Africa, Europe, the US and the UK.
-Most recently, Alice was a Technical Director and Head of the Governance and Public Sector Reform Service Line for international development at ICF, a global consulting company.
+Most recently, Alice was a Technical Director and Head of the Governance and Public Sector Reform Service Line for international development at ICF, a global consulting company listed on Nasdaq.
 Previously, she worked at the World Bank and as Transatlantic Fellow at The German Marshall Fund, both in Washington DC.
 She holds masters' degrees in public policy (Georgetown University) and an international MBA (University of Geneva).
 Alice is a keen supporter of the arts in many forms, is passionate about social justice, and particularly focuses on governance, risk management and HR in her role as trustee.

 Emily Sayers Trustee

 Emily is Subject Leader for Music in the Education Faculty at Canterbury Christ Church University.
 Her role involves visiting a wide range of schools and music education settings in order to support and develop music teacher trainees.
 She is also completing a PhD in Cognitive Aspects of Indian Music at the School of Oriental and African Studies and University College London’s Institute of Education, focussing on how children use their memories to create compelling performances.